 Tel: (04) 2239-9000

-Another nice walk you might like is the Sun Moon Farm to Baguashan country road in Changhua County.
-It's also pretty close to Taichung.
+Another nice hiking area you might like is the Sun Moon Farm to Baguashan country road in Changhua County.
+It's also pretty close to Taichung City.

 Also, make sure you have a look at the other trails I introduce in my Hiking in Taiwan Travel Guide.